-192(1-6) Supervised Work Experience in Welding and Cutting.
-(1-6) Prerequisite: Consent of the instructor.
+1924 Supervised Work Experience in Welding and Cutting.
+(4) Prerequisite: Consent of the instructor.

 This course is a cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
-Variable credit is awarded on the basis of one semester hour per 45 contact hours.
+Eight lab hours per week.

-2813 Welding Metallurgy.
-(3)
+2812 Welding Metallurgy.
+(2)

 This course is designed to give the student experience in the concept of metallurgy and how metals react to internal and external strains and temperature changes.
-Two lecture and two lab hours per week.
+Two lecture hours per week.

 2913 Welding Code.
-(3)

-This course is designed to give student experience in the various welding codes and the experience in interpretation of these codes.
+(3) This course is designed to give student experience in the various welding codes and the experience in interpretation of these codes.
 Three lecture hours per week.